Chocolate Baked Oats Without Banana

 oats, milk, walnuts, maple syrup, milk, cocoa powder, chocolate chips, flaxmeal and vanilla placed on a wooden table.

-• Oats: I use rolled oats for its lovely texture.
+• Oats: I use rolled oats for their lovely texture.
 Porridge oats can be used as well.

-• Milk: I have used oats milk but feel free to use any milk of your choice.
+• Milk: I have used oat milk, but feel free to use any milk of your choice.

 • Flavouring Agent: Vanilla extract to impart a lovely flavour.